St Mary's University, Twickenham

 Matt Wells studied at St Mary’s and was an active participant in the University’s sporting community during his time as a student.
 He won a Bronze double sculls Olympic medal at the 2008 Beijing Olympic Games and is credited with leading the resurgence in British men’s sculling.

-Faculty of Sport Health and Applied Science
+Faculty of Sport, Allied Health and Performance Science

 For more information please contact the Sport St Mary's team by calling 020 8240 4334 or completing our enquiry form.